Collaborators:

 Sue Groth headshot

-Dr. Groth is an Associate Professor in the University of Rochester School of Nursing.
+Dr. Groth is a Professor in the University of Rochester School of Nursing.
 She centers her research on the study of obesity and behavioral, genetic, and environmental factors that contribute to this complex disease.
 Dr. Groth is particularly interested in weight gain among pregnant women and the long-term effects of that weight on mothers and their children.
 Her research has been funded by both NINR and NHLBI.
 Dr. Groth’s work is informed by her career as a women’s health care practitioner, primarily caring for low-income underserved women and teens.
 Dr. Groth’s contributions to the science include: 1) expanding the knowledge base of gestational weight gain effects on weight and health; 2) uncovering the views and beliefs of low-income, pregnant, minority women related to diet, physical activity and gestational weight gain; 3) capturing the behavioral context and complexity of the lives of pregnant women; 4) identifying biologic factors that influence post-pregnancy obesity development; 5) combining biological and behavioral components to identify shared influences on obesity development; 6) measuring effects of an online intervention to limit gestational weight gain and weight retention; and 7) determining the correlation of gene single nucleotide polymorphisms with systemic inflammation in pregnancy.
 As a result, these separate studies combine to create a picture of obstetrical risk, much of it shaped by culture and health behaviors, a picture that is critically important to clinical practice, informing what can be done to help mothers optimize pregnancy outcomes.
 Dr Groth has been associated with the New Mother’s Study in Memphis, TN since her doctoral student days in the late 1990’s and currently serves as the Site PI for the 30 year follow-up of this intervention trial.

 Projects: Memphis trial, Multips Trial